You are located in service: RWTH High Performance Computing (Linux)

 Basics

 The RWTH-HPC system uses a module software called Lmod.
 Modules allow you to access installed software using a simple syntax.
 We offer a variety of software packages, ranging from simulation suites and performance tools to common software libraries.
 Many of these are offered in multiple versions.
-The module command allows you to load new software into your current environment without the need to configure them manually.
+The module command allows you to load new software into your current environment without the need to configure it manually.

 The different modules are grouped into a module hierarchy based on the compiler and possibly the MPI implementation on which they depend.
 As a consequence, modules can only be loaded when the compiler and MPI they depend on have already been loaded.
 The purpose of this mechanism is to prevent you from loading incompatible software that would crash on startup or when accessing a certain feature.
 Some modules, e.g., MATLAB, do not depend on any compiler and can thus be loaded at any time.
 Other software may depend only on a certain compiler and require no MPI implementation and other modules may have a very strict set of dependencies.
 We advise browsing around the module system for a bit to familiarize yourself with its concepts.